Yu Yang (footballer, born 1989)

-Yu Yang (于洋 (于洋, Yú Yáng); born 6 August 1989) is a Chinese professional footballer who last played for Chinese Super League club Beijing Guoan as a centre-back.
+Yu Yang (于洋 (于洋, Yú Yáng); born 6 August 1989) is a Chinese former professional footballer who played as a centre-back.

 Club career

 Yu Yang started his football career playing for Beijing Guoan's youth academy before eventually being promoted up to the senior squad and would go on to make his debut on 29 June 2008 in a 2-0 loss against Shanghai Shenhua.
 Yu would make four appearances at the end of the season; however, the following campaign he did not play in the team that won the 2009 top-tier league title.
 He would instead be loaned out to third-tier club Dalian Aerbin during the 2010 season and would go on to actually win the division title with the club.
 When Yu returned to Beijing at the beginning of the 2011 season, Jaime Pacheco was introduced as the new manager and he included him back into the first team.
 This saw him repay him by scoring his first goal for the club on 30 May 2011 against Shenzhen Ruby in a 4-0 win.
 While Yu only played in two league games throughout the 2011 season, Pacheco would go on make him a first team regular the following season.

 On 9 December 2014, Yu transferred to fellow Chinese Super League side Guangzhou R&F. On 30 December 2016, Yu returned to Beijing Guoan.
 He would make is return appearance for the club in the first league game of the 2017 Chinese Super League season on 5 March 2017 against Guangzhou Evergrande in a game that ended in a 2-1 defeat.
 Throughout the season he would establish himself as a vital member of the team and in the following season help the club go on the win the 2018 Chinese FA Cup against Shandong Luneng.
 Yu left Guoan at the end of the 2022 Chinese Super League season when his contracted finished.
+On 4 April 2023 he would join fellow top tier club Tianjin Jinmen Tiger on a free transfer.

+On 12 December 2024, Yu confirmed that he is retired from professional football and become a youth football coach of Tianjin team to prepare the National Games of China in 2025.
+On 2 April 2025, Tianjin Jinmen Tiger held a retirement ceremony for Yu ahead of a Chinese Super League game against his former club Beijing Guoan.
+Both team presented commemorative jerseys for Yu.